cbpark/ptc-cluster/docs/job-scheduler.md

 # Job scheduler

 A job scheduler or workload automation is necessary for efficient handling of the computing resources.
-It is the most important application in order to run your jobs on the compute nodes, so every user must know how to use it.
-Jobs without passing through the job scheduler will be killed without notice.
+It is the most important and essential application in order to run your jobs on the compute nodes, so every user must know how to use it.
+Tasks without passing through the job scheduler will be killed without notice.

 As a job scheduler of the PTC cluster, [Slurm](https://slurm.schedmd.com/) is employed.
 The installed version is 17.02.9.
 If you are new to Slurm, the official [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html) is the best place to start learning about it.
 Here is a basic instruction for using Slurm in the PTC cluster.